-The Wychwoods Local History Society, founded by village members in 1981 (see Dr Margaret Ware’s detailed article on the first 21 years as published in the Society’s Journal No. 18 (PDF here)), meets once a month from September through to May with nine evening talks.
-With over 250 members, the Society researches and publishes local and family history.
+The Wychwoods Local History Society, founded by village members in 1981 (see Dr Margaret Ware’s detailed article on the first 21 years as published in the Society’s Journal No. 18 (PDF here)), meets once a month from September through to May with up to nine evening talks.
+The Society researches and publishes local and family history.
 It also arranges periodic outings and exhibitions.

 The Society holds a large collection of old photographs of people and places in the three Wychwood villages of Shipton, Ascott and Milton as well as copies of the parish registers from the sixteen century, nineteenth century censuses, poor law records and many old documents and books, all of which are available for local and family historians, both from within the village and worldwide.
 A programme of digitalising some of these photographs has been started.
 Click here to read about this and to view the current set of images, available as albums, themes and slideshows.

-Meetings usually alternate between the village halls at Milton and Shipton and visitors are welcome (see Programme).
-Current membership is £15 for an individual and £20 for a couple or overseas member, which includes a copy of Wychwoods History when published.
+Meetings usually take place in Milton Village Hall and visitors are welcome.
+Our events programme is here.
+Current membership is £15 for an individual and £20 for a couple or overseas member.

 The Society’s Constitution was revised in 2014 and can be read here.